 rheumatology but are undecided about a subspecialty, we hope to have a positive impact on workforce issues that continue

 Complete the nomination form by July 14, 2017

 Residents selected to participate in this program will receive:

 Complimentary registration to the upcoming Annual Meeting.
 Please note: this does not include

 Meet-the-Professor sessions, workshops sessions, or pre-conference courses.
 Participation in each of

 these activities requires separate registration and an additional fee.

-Reimbursement of up to $900 to defray the cost of expenses related to Annual Mmeeting travel and lodging
+Reimbursement of up to $900 to defray expenses related to Annual Meeting travel and lodging.